ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 Thus, for testing (no detection, no battery information, no joint state information) and realistic application (dock detection, battery status information, joint state information), this dock plugin can be used.
 It can also be used when only some of the information if available as well.
 If your robot or dock does not fall into these implementations (i.e. using custom battery or detection messages that cannot be converted into ROS standard types), then you may be required to build your own plugin to meet your particular needs.
-However, you can use the ``SimpleChargingDock`` to get started assuming you turn off these settings and dock essentially blind.
+However, you can use the ``SimpleChargingDock`` assuming you turn off these settings and dock blind to get started.

 If you do not currently have a way to detect your dock, dock detection can be done easily using the `isaac_ros_apriltag <https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_apriltag>`_ or `ROS image_proc <https://github.com/ros-perception/image_pipeline/blob/rolling/image_proc/src/track_marker.cpp>`_ nodes to get started.
-The defaults support this out of the box, see ``nova_carter_docking`` for an example of this in action.
+The defaults support this out of the box, see ``nova_carter_docking`` for an example.

 .. note::
-  It is important to note that you should provide detected dock poses, battery status information for charging, and motor controller efforts for the highest quality and reliable docking.
+  It is important to note that you should provide detected dock poses, battery status information for charging, and motor controller efforts for the highest quality and reliable docking for production use.

 Dock Database
 =============